DataScientest-Studio/AVR23_BDS_reco_musicale/README.md

 - The larger the number of different  tracks listened, the better the performances of each algorithm is excepted for the random recommandation and for the one based on the weighted average acoustic profile (respective blue and orange traces)
 - Throughout each sub-group, even if only two are presented here, the *performance trends* are the same between algorithms
 - For the first group of small listeners on the left, the algorithms performance is weaker and noisy, which illustrates the problem of *cold-starters*
 - For the regular users group on the right composed of users having listened more than 100 different tracks, combination of *K-means-based* clustering and *artist-filtered* ranks reordering *reaches an Area under Curve of 0.939* and shows that *by proposing barely 2% of the database songs, on average 80% of the hidden playlist of the users is proposed by the recommander algorithm, hence 80% of sensitivity for 98% of specificity*.
-Since we couldn't find any similar attempt aiming at dividing into apparent and hidden splits the playlists of users of the millionsong dataset and propose a recommander system based on the affinity of the users with the acoustic characteristics of their playlist, the approach developped here brings some novelty and comparison with *state of the art* performances cannot be outlined.
+Since we couldn't find any similar attempt aiming at dividing into apparent and hidden splits the playlists of users of the millionsong dataset and propose a recommander system based on the affinity of the users for the acoustic characteristics of their playlist, the approach developped here brings some novelty and comparison with *state of the art* performances cannot be outlined.

 Overall:
 - All algorithms > random recommandation